Screenshot image from March 22, 2016

 It’s just not okay:

--To replicate my paintings + designs and then sell (or submit for publication) your version/copy of my work.
-I have been amazed at what I’ve seen out there – exact color schemes, sentiments/words, backgrounds, body poses, faces. please don’t copy. whenever I see
+– To replicate my paintings + designs and then sell (or submit for publication) your version/copy of my work.
+I have been amazed at what I’ve seen out there – exact color schemes, sentiments/words, backgrounds, body poses, faces. please don’t copy. whenever I see artwork for sale that looks way too similar to one of my images, my heart sinks with major disappointment.
+That is the honest, messy truth. more on this below – my issue is with selling/publishing only.

 It is okay:

--To copy my work as you try and find your style. totally okay and expected.
+– To copy my work as you try and find your style. totally okay and expected.
 But it’s not okay to sell your version (copy) of my work if they look exactly or very similar to my paintings (colors, hair, positioning, background).
 If you aren’t sure if yours is different enough from my style, then it probably isn’t.
-Listen to you whispers on this one before you sell.
+Listen to your whispers on this one before you sell.
 More on this below.

 In the interest of being as specific as possible, here are my answers to the questions and concerns that have been coming my way for awhile (and yes, these are actual and real questions + statements I’ve received in my inbox):